Frequently Asked Questions

 How often should the plan be reviewed?
 Ideally the educational plan should be updated every semester or at least once per academic year.
 It is important to update the plan when goals change or when you are having academic difficulties.
 You can view your plan 24/7 on your Self-Service Banner-My Gav account on myDegreeWorks.

 I got a letter regarding my Academic Dismissal.
 What do I do now?
 Please complete the Petition for Readmissions form and review your petition with a counselor.
-The petition must be approved 30 days prior to a start of a term.
+The petition must be approved 30 days prior to a start of a term - you are held to strict deadlines.
+Students who are on dismissal status have the last registration dates and can only register for open courses.

 I got a letter informing me that I am on Academic Probation.
 What do I do?
 You will need to review your status with a counselor to develop an academic improvement plan.
 It is critical that you understand the consequences of your academic probation status and how it can lead you to dismissal status.
 Review the academic standards (Academic Information link, page 42) established by the college.